Fears of full-scale war as Azerbaijan launches military offensive in Nagorno-Karabakh

 A statement from Azerbaijan‘s interior ministry, state security service and prosecutor-general said two employees of the highways department died before dawn when their vehicle was blown up by a mine and that a truckload of soldiers responding to the incident hit another mine, killing four.

+Armenian ethnic separatists demanded independence from Azerbaijan nearing the collapse of the Soviet Union in 1988, when it was known as the Nagorno-Karabakh Autonomous Oblast.

-Nagorno-Karabakh and sizeable surrounding territories had been under ethnic Armenian control since the 1994 end of a separatist war, but Azerbaijan regained the territories and parts of Nagorno-Karabakh itself in a six-week war in 2020.
+After a separatist war in 1994, the territory remained under ethnic Armenian control.
+But Azerbaijan regained parts of Nagorno-Karabakh after a six-week conflict in 2020.

 That war ended with an armistice which placed a Russian peacekeeper contingent in Nagorno-Karabakh.
+But Azerbaijan alleges that Armenia has smuggled in weapons since then.

 The claims led to a blockade of the road connecting Nagorno-Karabakh to Armenia, causing severe food and medicine shortages in the region.

 Red Cross shipments of flour and medical supplies reached Nagorno-Karabakh on Monday but local officials said road connections to the region were not fully open.
 The hostilities come amid high tensions between Armenia and its longtime ally Russia.

 Armenia has repeatedly complained that the 3,000-strong Russian peacekeeping force was unable or unwilling to keep the road to Armenia open even though that duty was stipulated in the agreement that ended the 2020 war.